BoltApp/bolt-demandware-managed/README.md

 # bolt-demandware-managed

-# Bolt SFRA Cartridges for Embedded Checkout
+# Bolt SFRA Cartridges for Managed Checkout

 ## Getting Started

 1. Clone this repository.
-(The name of the top-level folder is bolt\-demandware-embedded.)
+(The name of the top-level folder is bolt\-demandware-managed.)
 2. In the top-level `/bolt-demandware-managed` folder, enter the following command: `npm install`.
 (This command installs all of the package dependencies required for this cartridge.)
 3. In the top-level `/bolt-demandware-managed` folder, edit the `paths.base` property in the package.json file.
 This property should contain a relative path to the local directory containing the Storefront Reference Architecture repository.
 For example: